Dictyostelium discoideum: Protein expression studies

-Legionnaire's disease
+Legionnaires' disease

-The bacterial genus Legionella includes the species that causes legionnaire's disease in humans.
+The bacterial genus Legionella includes the species that causes Legionnaires' disease in humans.
 D. discoideum is also a host for Legionella and is a suitable model for studying the infection process.
 Specifically, D. discoideum shares with mammalian host cells a similar cytoskeleton and cellular processes relevant to Legionella infection, including phagocytosis, membrane trafficking, endocytosis, vesicle sorting, and chemotaxis.

-"Farming"
+Bacteria farming

 A 2011 report in Nature published findings that demonstrated a "primitive farming behaviour" in D. discoideum colonies.
 Described as a "symbiosis" between D. discoideum and bacterial prey, about one-third of wild-collected D. discoideum colonies engaged in the "husbandry" of the bacteria when the bacteria were included within the slime mold fruiting bodies.
 The incorporation of the bacteria into the fruiting bodies allows the "seeding" of the food source at the location of the spore dispersal, which is particularly valuable if the new location is low in food resources.
 Colonies produced from the "farming" spores typically also show the same behavior when sporulating.
 This incorporation has a cost associated with it: Those colonies that do not consume all of the prey bacteria produce smaller spores that cannot disperse as widely.
 In addition, much less benefit exists for bacteria-containing spores that land in a food-rich region.
 This balance of the costs and benefits of the behavior may contribute to the fact that a minority of D. discoideum colonies engage in this practice.

 D. discoideum is known for eating Gram-positive, as well as Gram-negative bacteria, but some of the phagocytized bacteria, including some human pathogens, are able to live in the amoebae and exit without killing the cell.
 When they enter the cell, where they reside, and when they leave the cell are not known.
-The research is not yet conclusive but it is possible to draw a general lifecycle of D. discoideum adapted for farmer clones to better understand this symbiotic process.
+The research is not yet conclusive but it is possible to draw a general life cycle of D. discoideum adapted for farmer clones to better understand this symbiotic process.

 In the picture, one can see the different stages.
 First, in the starvation stage, bacteria are enclosed within D. discoideum, after entry into amoebae, in a phagosome the fusion with lysosomes is blocked and these unmatured phagosomes are surrounded by host cell organelles such as mitochondria, vesicles, and a multilayer membrane derived from the rough endoplasmic reticulum (RER) of amoebae.
 The role of the RER in the intracellular infection is not known, but the RER is not required as a source of proteins for the bacteria.
 The bacteria reside within these phagosomes during the aggregation and the multicellular development stages.
 The amoebae preserve their individuality and each amoeba has its own bacterium.
 During the culmination stage, when the spores are produced, the bacteria pass from the cell to the sorus with the help of a cytoskeletal structure that prevents host cell destruction.
 Some results suggest the bacteria exploit the exocytosis without killing the cell.